Configuring Risk Levels

 Risk Levels

-• High - A high-risk places the email into the Jail regardless of whether the sender is a trusted contact.
+• High - A high-risk places the email in Jail regardless of whether the sender is a trusted contact.

-• Moderate - A moderate-risk places the email in the Junk Email folder unless the sender is a trusted contact.
-An email in the Junk email folder will retain its original contents but will be subject to the folder's native protections.
+• Moderate - A moderate-risk places the email in the Junk Email folder even if the sender is a trusted contact.
+An email in the Junk Email folder will retain its original contents but will be subject to its native protections.

 • Low - A low-risk email will only include insights in X-ray and go to the Review folder if the sender is an unknown contact.